Shikachuu/Query-Process-Spawner/README.md

+# Queue Process Portal
-# Yet Another PHP process manager, but this time for redis lists
+**tldr:** This is yet another process manager, but this time this is using queue messages to spawn processes.
 ## Required params:
 - Redis address (default `127.0.0.1:6379`)
 - Redis password (default `""`)